yubiuser/pihole_adlist_tool/README.md

 **Running Pi-hole on docker is not officially supported by this script!**
 I don't run Pi-hole on docker myself and have no ability to test the script.
 Expect things to break anytime.
-However, I do try to release a "workaround" script that should work also with Pi-hole on docker.
+However, I do try to release a "workaround" script (`pihole_adlist_tool_docker`) that should work also with Pi-hole on docker.
 Don't expect the full functionality or me to invest a lot of time on this.
 Contributions welcome!

 Requirements: